Note: The following article resulted from

 the New Testament is Holy Spirit baptism.
 The Spirit falling upon Cornelius and

-his household (Acts 10:44-46) is often stated as the second of only two recorded instances of the
+is often stated as the second of only two recorded instances of the baptism of

-Cornelius and his household being saved they were saved by hearing words from
+his household being saved they were saved by hearing words from Peter (Acts 10:33; 11-13-14).
+Hear the angel's statement to

-Peter, "He lodgeth with one Simon a tanner,
+Cornelius about Peter, "He lodgeth with one

-whose house is by the sea side: he shall tell thee what thou oughtest to do" (Acts 10:6).
-This is how Cornelius
+Simon a tanner, whose house is by the sea side: he shall tell thee what thou

-Cornelius dispatched to bring Peter, "And they said, Cornelius the
+the men Cornelius dispatched to bring Peter, "And they said, Cornelius the

 centurion, a just man, and one that feareth God, and